 - employed 542,058 Albertans – about 36% of all private sector employment in 2017 (excluding public administration, health and education sectors)

-- generated 35% of Alberta’s GDP in 2016 – the highest of all provinces and above the Canadian average of 31%
+- generated 28% of Alberta’s GDP in 2017 – the fourth highest among all provinces

 - generated $26,020 of GDP per capita in 2016 – almost 50% higher than the national average of $17,400